 Once you have created a new page and given it a title you’ll be presented with all your page building options.
 Here is are all the features of the top menu.

-- Block Navigation: Displays a clickable outline of your page’s block structure.
+4. Document Overview: Displays a clickable outline of your page’s block structure.
 Very helpful for selecting specific groups and columns for changing widths and adding backgrounds.
+It also offers a page Outline, useful for checking the accessibility of your heading levels.

 Switch to Draft: Returns a live page to a draft.